 Al Franken, Blake Farenthold, John Conyers among politicians accused of sexual misconduct in 2017

-Multiple politicians have been accused of sexual misconduct in 2017, leading to House Ethics Committee investigations and resignations.
+Multiple politicians have been accused of sexual misconduct in 2017, leading to ethics investigations and resignations.

 Here are the Republicans and Democrats who have been accused of sexual misconduct this year.